z-shell/cgiturl/README.md

 ---

+> **Note:**
+> - This repository is outdated and may not work properly.
+> - Please consider opening a pull request or an issue, if would like to speed up development.

 ## What is CGiturl?

 It's a tool that allows you to pack Git repository data into single URL.
 For example: